Reroll Guide

 The top target to reroll for is usually going to be the rate-up character, as they tend to be very strong in the meta.
 In version 1.0, depending on when you start, the rate-up character will be either Tsuruko Semba or Kazuki Aoyama, both of which are incredibly strong characters who we don't see falling off anytime soon.

-Additionally, each of the four standard 3 star characters, Miu Jujo, Enoki Yukigaya, Jio Takinogawa, and Q, are great additions to your team, so getting any of them early will be incredibly beneficial.
+Additionally, each of the four standard 3-star characters, Miu Jujo, Enoki Yukigaya, Jio Takinogawa, and Q, are great additions to your team, so getting any of them early will be incredibly beneficial.
 Out of those four, the only one we would recommend less than the others is Enoki due to her high risk, high reward gameplay that may be difficult for those just starting out, however she is just as good, if not better, than the rest of the standard characters.

 Jio Takinogawa